lewistang-uk/song-recommendation-system/README.md

 - Combined multiple views using convex combinations and various dissimilarity functions
 - Built a recommendation system with the option to weight recommendations towards lyrics or audio
 - Derived and implemented an system to recommend songs using historical searches
-- A/B tested the historical weighted recommendation system
+- Ran an A/B simulation to test the historical weighted recommendation system

 ---